Reversible Poisson-Kirchhoff Systems: Introduction

+The paper is organized as follows.
+In Section~\ref{sec:PKS} we define the PKS process in a general setting and prove its existence under a uniform boundedness assumption on the parameters.

+In Section~\ref{sec:reversPKS}, we introduce a notion of reversibility for PKS processes which essentially says that the distribution of a PKS restricted to any rectangular box is invariant by a rotation of $180$ degrees.
+Then we present, in our main results, suitable conditions that guarantee the reversibility and therefore the invariance of PKS processes.
+We do it in three different frameworks according to whether the distribution of the line weights is absolutely continuous with respect to Lebesgue measure, discrete or arbitrary.

+The proof of this reversibility property is carried out in Section~\ref{sec:proof}.
+The state space of PKS processes is quite complicated, and in order to deal with it, we introduce a family of parametrizations.
+It turns out that two different parametrizations of this family define the same volume form.
+We apply this result to two specific parametrizations: a first one associated to the dynamics of the PKS and the second one associated to its reverse dynamics.
+Once we have done it, a careful analysis shows that the densities associated to the dynamics and to the reversed one in their respective parametrizations coincide under the above-mentioned conditions.
+Interestingly, one can exploit this invariance result in order to extend the proof of the existence of the PKS to unbounded parameters.

-In Section~\ref{sec:examples}, we provide a (non-exhaustive) list of PKS processes obtained for specifics distributions for the line intensities.
-From this list, we recover several classical models of statistical physics such as Last Passage Percolation models, bullet models or even some particular six-vertex models.
-We also obtain models which are new (to the best of our knowledge) and might be worthy of further study.
+In Section~\ref{sec:examples}, we first show how Kirchhoff's node law makes it possible to define a notion of potential function associated with the faces of the tessellation defined by a PKS.
+This potential function corresponds to the last passage times in LPP.
+We then collect several LPP models which can be mapped to PKS processes.
+In the sequel, we provide a (non-exhaustive) list of PKS processes obtained for specific distributions of the line weights.
+From this list, we recover several other classical models of statistical physics like bullet models~\cite{KRL95,BM20,HST21} or six-vertex models~\cite{Pauling35,Baxter72}.
+In particular, we exhibit some new explicit invariant measures for some bullet models as well as new reversible properties for some six-vertex models with an external electromagnetic field.
+Furthermore, the special cases of Gaussian or Poisson distributions for the line weights provide new models with explicit dynamics which might be worthy of further study.

-Finally, in Section~\ref{sec:tess}, we initiate the study of the statistical properties of the PKS (in the Lebesgue case) by looking at basic geometric properties of the resulting tessellation of the quarter plane, such as the mean number of connected components inside a rectangle, and the mean number of nodes of a typical connected component.
+Finally, in Section~\ref{sec:tess}, we look at basic geometric properties of the random tessellation of the quarter plane induced by a PKS, such as the mean number of connected components inside a rectangle, and the mean number of nodes of a typical connected component.